Iโve always loved winter, and grew up skiing and playing in the snow, but it took me years to truly appreciate it as a photographer.

 There are ways to extend battery life when photographing in winter, but I strongly recommend keeping a couple of extra batteries in your pocket or backpack.

-I always bring at least two spare batteries no matter what.
-If I plan to stay out for several hours, I’ll bring even more.
+I always bring at least two spare batteries, no matter what.
+If I plan longer adventures, I’ll bring even more.

 Conclusion